 Australia's membership of, and financial contributions to, the World Bank Group provide Australia with the opportunity to influence policies and priorities.
 An ongoing objective of our relationship is to ensure that the activities of the World Bank Group recognise and actively target key development priorities in the Indo–Pacific region.

 The Australian Government supports economic development in the Indo-Pacific region through contributions to the World Bank's International Development Association (IDA).
-The IDA fund is the largest pool of concessional finance in the world, providing grants and highly concessional loans to 74 low-income countries.
+The IDA fund is the largest pool of concessional finance in the world, providing grants and highly concessional loans to 76 low-income countries, including 21 in Indo-Pacific.
 It is closely aligned with Australia's aid program priorities: promoting private sector development; boosting women's economic empowerment; effective governance; supporting fragile states; and tackling climate change.

-Negotiations for the 18th replenishment of IDA (2017-18 to 2019-20) concluded in December 2016.
-USD75 billion will be available to client countries, through highly concessional loans and grants, to advance sustainable economic development and reduce poverty.
-The World Bank will raise market funds using IDA's equity for the first time to increase available finance by 50 per cent compared to the last replenishment (IDA17).
+Negotiations for the 19th replenishment of IDA (2020-21 to 2022-23) concluded in December 2019.
+USD82 billion will be available to client countries, through highly concessional loans and grants, to advance sustainable economic development and reduce poverty.
 The IDA replenishment will help countries in our region meet the Sustainable Development Goals, agreed by the international community in 2015.

-Australia will contribute AUD774.45 million to the IDA18 replenishment, which will be drawn from Australia's aid program over a nine-year period.
+Australia will contribute AUD613.36 million to the IDA19 replenishment, which will be drawn from Australia's aid program over a nine-year period.
 This contribution includes updated obligations to World Bank-managed debt relief schemes (the Heavily Indebted Poor Countries Initiative and Multilateral Debt Relief Initiative).